 Rail Biking With Kids

 Rail Biking with kids is a breeze.
-Revolution Rail Co. sets up their rail bikes so that kids of all ages can enjoy the experience.
-The seats slide back and forth so that kids that can reach the pedal.
+Revolution Rail Co. sets up their railbikes so that kids of all ages can enjoy the experience.
+The seats slide back and forth so that kids can reach the pedal.
 Younger children can push their chairs back and enjoy the ride.
 There are few adventure activities in the Adirondacks for kids of all ages to enjoy, but thankfully, rail biking is one of them.

 Should You Pedal The Rails With Revolution Rail Co?

 Our Adirondack rail bike experience with Revolution Rail Co. was a blast.
-Although we weren’t blessed with the best weather, we still had smiles on our faces through the entire journey.
-And it was obvious from the faces of the other people on the Adirondack rail trail that they felt the same way.
+Although we weren’t blessed with the best weather, we still had smiles on our faces throughout the entire journey.
+And it was obvious from the faces of the other people on the Adirondack rail-trail that they felt the same way.
 Even as we all huddled into a shelter waiting for our bus back to North Creek, everyone was smiling, chatting, and having a good time.

 Other Things To Do in North Creek NY

 North Creek is located at the bottom of Gore Mountain.
 This tiny town sits near the Hudson River, and while it might seem like a sleepy town when you arrive, there are many things to do in North Creek and the surrounding area so don’t be afraid to explore.

 Lake George is under an hour drive from North Creek.
 And while Lake George is famous for its skiing and winter fun, it’s also a popular destination for hiking, camping, and mountain biking.
 Lake George itself is a 32-mile long lake surrounded by incredible wilderness.
 While the town of Lake George offers great cottage-country cuisine and quaint and fun attractions.
 You can find discover some of the best things to do in Lake George New York here.

 White Water Rafting